 The TSCA may issues two types of End-Entity/CA public-key certificates to CSPs:

-PEEC – issued automatically upon verification of IEs sent in the certification request.
-Note: PEEC will be granted after automatic verification by TSCA, and it is valid for 6 months.
+PEEC – issued automatically upon verification of IEs sent in the certificate signing request.
+Note: PEEC will be granted after automatic verification by TSCA, and it should by valid for , until the VEEC is issued.
 It is noted that VEEC will follow and in the event of misalignment, it may result in revocation of PEEC.

-VEEC – issued upon verification of the Applicant’s identity and their eligibility to obtain a CA certificate from the TSCA.
-Note: Once the VEEC is granted, it is valid for two years.
+VEEC – issued upon verification of the Applicant’s identity and their eligibility criteria to obtain a CA certificate from the TSCA.
+Note: Once the VEEC is issued, it should be valid for a period of time mandated by the TSCA .

-The registration authority, acting as the CA’s trust anchor, has the responsibility for the allocation and management both the PEEC and VEEC.
+The registration authority, acting as the CA’s trust anchor, has the responsibility for the allocation and management of both the PEEC and VEEC.
 Both PEEC and VEEC should be ITU-T X.509 End-Entity/CA public-key certificates.

 CSPs who wish to obtain a VEEC should send a certificate request to the TSCA using the TSa interface defined in [ITU-T Q.3062]. the certificate request should contain the list of registration authority defined IEs, in addition to the CSPs public-key and be signed using the CSPs private-key as proof-of-possession.